Rob Kurz: Professional career

 Kurz played with the Golden State Warriors in the NBA Summer League prior to the 2008–09 NBA season.
 In 11 games, Kurz averaged 7.1 points and 4.5 rebounds per game.
 He also played four games with the Warriors at the Rocky Mountain Revue, where he averaged 12.5 points and 6.8 rebounds per game.
 On September 9, 2008, Kurz signed a contract with the Warriors.
 On April 11, 2009, Kurz tallied a career-high 21 points against the Utah Jazz.

 Kurz agreed to a non-guaranteed contract with the Cleveland Cavaliers on August 15, 2009.
-On October 19, 2009, Kurz was waived by the Cavaliers.
+On October 19, Kurz was waived by the Cavaliers.
 He played in five games during the preseason, averaging 3.4 points and 2.0 rebounds in 9.8 minutes per game.

 From 2009 to 2010 Kurz played 39 games for the Fort Wayne Mad Ants of the NBA D-League, averaging 17.5 ppg and 10.1 rpg.

-Kurz was signed by the Chicago Bulls on April 9, 2010, but never played for the team and was waived on June 30, 2010.
+Kurz was signed by the Chicago Bulls on April 9, 2010, but never played for the team and was waived on June 30.

-In August 2010 he signed with Spanish club CB Granada.
+In August 2010, Kurz signed with the Spanish club CB Granada.

-In January 2011, he signed with German club Artland Dragons.
+In January 2011, Kurz signed with the German club Artland Dragons.
 He returned to Spain in July 2011 by signing with CB Murcia for one season.

-In February 2012 he signed with the French club SLUC Nancy.
+In February 2012, Kurz signed with the French club SLUC Nancy.

 Prior to the 2012–13 NBA season, Kurz agreed to play with the Sacramento Kings in the NBA Summer League.
 In September 2012, Kurz and Micah Downs joined the Boston Celtics as training camp invitees, but neither player made the team's final roster.

-In December 2012 he signed with Mad-Croc Fuenlabrada.
+In December 2012, Kurz signed with Mad-Croc Fuenlabrada.